Connecticut Has Talent

 The state’s vibrant Insurance & Financial Services Cluster supports a public college prep school in downtown Hartford for students interested in insurance and financial services.
 In addition to a robust general curriculum, the school offers its students an opportunity to participate in field experiences at leading insurers, such as job shadowing and internships.

 The CT Insurance & Financial Services Cluster also sponsors an annual “Get Hired” Career Fair.
-At a recent fair, more than 24 regional, national and global companies recruited college students for opportunities in the insurance/financial sector.
+At a recent fair, more than 24 regional, national and global companies recruited college students for opportunities in the insurance and financial sectors.